Alleged Bible contradictions

 - 101 CONTRADICTIONS IN THE BIBLE

-Often, Muslims are just cutting and pasting arguments from other websites.
+Often, Muslims cut and pasted arguments from other websites.
 Numerous times they have sent or use Ahmed Deedat’s arguments which can be found in his, “Is the Bible God’s Word.”
 I’ve found that many Muslims have never actually taken the time to read or study the Bible for themselves.
 The question I pose to my Muslim friends is, “Of all these alleged contradictions, which one have you studied and found most convincing?”
 I don’t recall them ever giving me an answer – evidence that they haven’t studied the issue carefully.

 One Bible contradiction sent to me is found in 1 Samuel 24 and 2 Chronicles 21 where one passages mentions three years of famine and the other mentions seven years of famine (2 Samuel 24:13; 1 Chronicles 21:11-12).
 Which is it?